2013 was a good year for the movies. It had its ups and downs, but in the end there was a pretty good crop of films and more than a few great ones.

 I don’t like Harmony Korine’s movies usually but Spring Breakers is probably going to go down as his masterpiece.

 De-constructing the spring break dream and using Disney princesses to do it?
 Brilliant.
 Coaxing an Oscar worthy performance out of James Franco?
 Also brilliant.

-Not only is this a solidly good movie as well as being a near perfect update to the Disney Princess formula for the 21st century featuring strong vocal performances and a heart warming story and gorgeous animation but you know what?
-It’s just nice that Disney is, well, the Disney of animation again.
+Not only is this a solidly good movie as well as a near perfect update to the Disney Princess formula for the 21st century. _Frozen_ features strong vocal performances and a heart warming story and gorgeous animation but you know what?
+It’s just nice that Disney is, well, the _Disney_ of animation again.

 The so called _Cornetto Trilogy_ came to a close this year with another homage to the classic science fiction genre of alien invasion.
 While _Shaun of the Dead_ and _Hot Fuzz_ both had more going on, _The World’s End_ takes on some very personal themes of friendship and dealing with a world changing around us, about hanging onto the past in the face of an uncertain future.